influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/upgrading.md

 Restart routing read and write requests to the data node server (port 8086) through your load balancer.

-> **Note** Allow the hinted handoff queue (HHQ) to write all missed data to the updated node before upgrading the next data node.
+> **Note:** Allow the hinted handoff queue (HHQ) to write all missed data to the updated node before upgrading the next data node.
+To review in-progress operations in the hinted handoff queue, run [`copy-shard-status`](/enterprise_influxdb/v1.7/administration/cluster-commands/#copy-shard-status).

 ### Confirm the data nodes upgrade